-No impairment of goodwill has occurred during the years ended September 30, 2014, 2013 or 2012, respectively.
+No impairment of goodwill has occurred during the years ended September 30, 2015, 2014 or 2013, respectively.

 The Company capitalizes legal costs incurred to obtain patents.
-Once accepted by either the U.S. Patent Office or the equivalent office of a foreign country, these legal costs are amortized using the straight-line method over the remaining estimated lives, not exceeding 17 years.
-As of September 30, 2014, the Company has four patents granted and four pending applications pending inside and outside the United States.
+Once accepted by either the U.S. Patent Office or the equivalent office of a foreign country, these legal costs are amortized using the straight-line method over the remaining estimated lives, not exceeding 20 years.
+As of September 30, 2015, the Company has five patents granted and five pending applications inside the United States.

 Impairment of Long-Lived Assets: The Company assesses potential impairments to its long-lived assets or asset groups when there is evidence that events occur or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recovered.
 An impairment loss is recognized when the carrying amount of the long-lived asset or asset group is not recoverable and exceeds its fair value.
 The carrying amount of a long-lived asset or asset group is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset or asset group.

 Any required impairment loss is measured as the amount by which the carrying amount of a long-lived asset or asset group exceeds its fair value and is recorded as a reduction in the carrying value of the related asset or asset group and a charge to operating results.
-No impairment of long-lived assets has occurred during the years ended September 30, 2014, 2013 and 2012.
+No impairment of long-lived assets has occurred during the years ended September 30, 2015, 2014 and 2013.